On the asymptotics of the meromorphic 3D-index: Abstract

 \section{Abstract}

-In their recent work, Garoufalidis and Kashaev extended the 3D-index of an ideally triangulated 3-manifold with toroidal boundary to a well-defined topological invariant which takes the form of a meromorphic function of $2$ complex variables per boundary component and which depends additionally on a quantisation parameter $q$.
-In this paper, we study the asymptotics of this invariant as $q$ approaches 1, developing a conjectural asymptotic approximation in the form of a sum of contributions associated to certain flat $PSL(2,\mathbb{C})$-bundles on the manifold.
+In their recent work, Garoufalidis and Kashaev extended the 3D-index of an ideally triangulated 3-manifold with toroidal boundary to a well-defined topological invariant which takes the form of a meromorphic function of $2$ complex variables per boundary component and which depends in addition on a quantisation parameter $q$.
+In this paper, we study asymptotics of this invariant as $q$ approaches 1 and develop a conjectural asymptotic approximation in the form of a sum of contributions associated to conjugacy classes of certain boundary parabolic $PSL(2,\mathbb{C})$ representations of the fundamental group.
 Furthermore, we study the coefficients appearing in these contributions, which include the hyperbolic volume, the `1-loop invariant' of Dimofte and Garoufalidis, as well as a new topological invariant of 3-manifolds with torus boundary, which we call the `beta invariant'.
-The technical heart of our analysis is the expression of the state-integral of the Garoufalidis--Kashaev invariant as an integral over a certain connected component of the space of circle-valued angle structures.
-To explain the topological significance of this component, we develop a theory connecting circle-valued angle structures to the obstruction theory for lifting a (boundary-parabolic) $PSL(2,\mathbb{C})$-representation of the fundamental group to a (boundary-unipotent) $SL(2,\mathbb{C})$-representation.
-We present strong theoretical and numerical evidence for the validity of our asymptotic approximations.
+The technical heart of our analysis is the expression of the state-integral of the Garoufalidis--Kashaev invariant as an integral over one connected component of the space of circle-valued angle structures introduced by Luo.
+Our stationary phase analysis of the asymptotics of this integral reveals many connections to the theory of angle structures and volume optimization.

+This investigation was motivated by extensive numerical experiments.
+In addition, we prove a variety of theorems about the quantities appearing in the analysis which support the overall conjectural picture.